yuzhiguo07/yuzhiguo07.github.io/index.md

+## SHORT BIOGRAPHY
+Yuzhi Guo is a PhD student in the SMILE lab in the University of Texas at Arlington.
+He graduated from the Stevens Institute of Technology in 2018 with a Master's Degree in Computer Science.
+He is passionate at applying and designing machine learning, computer vision, and deep learning techniques to solve practical problems.
+Besides, he likes reading, cooking, and playing basketball.

+**Research Interests**: Deep Learning, Machine Learning, Bioinformatics, Medical Image Processing

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/yuzhiguo07/yuzhiguo07.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.